crazywhalecc/static-php-cli/README-en.md

 Build single static PHP binary, with PHP project together, with popular extensions included.

+The project name is static-php-cli, but it actually supports cli, fpm, micro and embed (on the way) SAPI 😎

 Compile a purely static php-cli binary file with various extensions to make PHP applications more portable! (cli SAPI)

 <img width="600" alt="2023-05-02 15 53 13" src="https://user-images.githubusercontent.com/20330940/235610282-23e58d68-bd35-4092-8465-171cff2d5ba8.png">